Sustainsys/owin-cookie-saver/Readme.md

 The [bug](https://katanaproject.codeplex.com/workitem/197) makes cookies set by Owin mysteriously disappear on some occasions.

 This middleware is a fix for that bug.
-Simple add it *before* the any cookie handling middleware and it will preserve the authentication cookies.
+Simple add it *before* any cookie handling middleware and it will preserve the authentication cookies.

     app.UseKentorOwinCookieSaver();

     app.UseCookieAuthentication(new CookieAuthenticationOptions());

+In some cases, a pipeline stage specification might be needed.
+Using SignalR without other middleware containing a stage marker is such a case.

+    app.UseKentorOwinCookieSaver(PipelineStage.Authenticate);

 ##Nuget package
 The middleware is available as a nuget package,